christopherGr/typewriter/README.md

 	&nbsp;&nbsp;await typewriter.clear();<br>
 }<br><br>

-Or you can include TypeWriter as a script.
+Or you can include e-typewriter as a script.
 See example.